 - the link between academic curriculum and the regional labor market (26 percent)

 - strengthening high instructional standards (24 percent)

-Academic educators’ understandings of problems in vocational programs in their schools varied somewhat from the understandings of vocational educators.
+Academic educators’ understanding of problems in vocational programs in their schools varied somewhat from the understanding of vocational educators.

 Academic educators were less inclined than vocational educators in vocational schools to perceive the supervision of vocational enrollment or the improper placement of problem learners in vocational education programs as serious problems.